ElizabethGreene/3D-Printable-Die-Filer/README.md

 * Base
   * Attach the base to the support with 4 M3x14mm screws
     * The shortest side of the base faces toward the rear, the side that has the circlip and bearing retainer screw.
+* Tilt Table Supports
+  * Attach L and R Tilt table supports to vertical support with 2 M3x15 SHCS in each side.
 * Worktop
+  * Press two M3 nuts into Worktop underside
+  * Place Worktop supports into tilt table support
-  * Attach the worktop to the support with 4 M3x14mm screws
+  * Secure with 2 M3x14mm screws
     * The shortest side of the worktop faces toward the rear, the side that has the circlip and bearing retainer screw.
 * File Holder clamp
   * Press in two M3 nuts into the back of the Flexure.
 This is a tight fit, and pliers may help.